 You want to watch that on the daily.
 Forget what I just told you all about that intraday in the sense of just looking at the intraday.
 Take what I just showed you and apply it to the daily.
 Because now if I look at it right here on the daily, you look at this volume that we went back and started this lesson with.

 The decrease in this volume right here shows me some weakness.
 It shows me weakness.
 This stretches your timeline a bit, but it shows you the bigger picture.

 Yes, you can trade within that intraday and be a day trader, and you can do a lot of trading within that, and you can do fine.
 You can make good money but it's more of focused trading.
 You can't leave your chair, your computer screens.

 Whereas if you’re trading more on a swing trade.
 If your trading more on a longer-term time frame you can leave your screen.
 You can go and do what you need to do for the day.
 Come back and then re-evaluate that day that tick.

 Because when you're doing little pullbacks like this in this consolidation pattern, you know and understand ok there is little consolidation pattern then they'll try to take it higher.
 Little consolidation will try to take it higher.

-And you can do that, you can day trade, there is nothing wrong with that but it's faster paced, but if you want to day trade and you have the daily charts in your favor, that's when it's better.
+And you can do that.
+You can day trade, there is nothing wrong with that.
+But it's faster paced.
+If you want to day trade and you have the daily charts in your favor, that's when it's better.